Tearsheet

 AI Analysis | Feedback

-The estimated market size for the Water Supply & Irrigation Systems industry in Arizona is $4.0 billion in 2025.
-This market has shown an average annual growth rate of 3.6% from 2020 to 2025.
-This industry encompasses the operation of water-treatment plants, water-pumping stations, aqueducts, and water-distribution mains, which are core components of GWRS's offerings.
+• Regulated Water Utilities: The market size for the Water Supply & Irrigation Systems industry in Arizona is projected to be $4.0 billion in 2026.
+This market includes operations for water-treatment plants, pumping stations, aqueducts, and water-distribution mains.

 AI Analysis | Feedback

-Global Water Resources (GWRS) is expected to experience future revenue growth over the next 2-3 years driven by several key factors:
+Global Water Resources (NASDAQ: GWRS) is poised for future revenue growth over the next 2-3 years, driven by several key factors:

 AI Analysis | Feedback